syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Deserialize unbound rows

-By default, SfDataGrid allows you to deserialize the unbound rows settings.
+By default, Data Grid allows you to deserialize the unbound rows settings.
 You can disable the unbound rows deserialization by setting the [DeserializationOptions.DeserializeUnBoundRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DeserializationOptions.html#Syncfusion_UI_Xaml_Grid_DeserializationOptions_DeserializeUnBoundRows) to `false`.

 {% tabs %}
 {% highlight c# %}